Canada's largest and busiest port

 Frequently Asked Questions

-Our mandate is to facilitate Canada’s trade objectives, ensuring goods are moved safely, operations are sustainable and local communities are considered.
+Our mandate is to facilitate Canada’s trade objectives, ensuring goods are moved safely, while protecting the environment and considering local communities.

 Port Metro Vancouver is responsible for the operation and development of the assets and jurisdictions of the former Fraser River Port Authority, North Fraser Port Authority and Vancouver Port Authority, which were amalgamated in 2008.

 Positioned on the southwest coast of British Columbia in Canada, Port Metro Vancouver jurisdiction covers more than 600 kilometres of shoreline and extends from Point Roberts at the Canada/US border through Burrard Inlet to Port Moody and Indian Arm, and from the mouth of the Fraser River, eastward to the Fraser Valley, north along the Pitt River to Pitt Lake, and includes the north and middle arms of the Fraser River.